fieryhenry/tbcml/README.md

 You can find examples of mods [here](https://github.com/fieryhenry/bcgm_mod_manager/tree/master/example_mods)

-All mods are automatically enabled when they are loaded, but can be disabled with the option to `Disable mods`.
+All mods are automatically enabled when they are loaded, but can be disabled with the option to `Mod Management -> Disable mods`.
 These won't be loaded into the game apk.

 You can view your mods with the `Display mods` option.

 ##### Create a Mod

 To create a mod you will need some game files.
-To get them you can use the `Decrypt all game files` option.
-To decrypt server files you will need to use the option to `Download server pack files` beforehand.
+To get them you can use the `Data Decryption -> Decrypt all game files` option.
+To decrypt server files you will need to use the option to `Download -> Download server pack files` beforehand.

 Then you will need to modify those files, to do this you can use this tool here: [BCGM-Python](https://github.com/fieryhenry/BCGM-Python) to edit cat, enemy and stage data.
 In the future this will be moved into this tool as well as with the ability to edit a wider variety of game files.

-Once you have your modded files, use the option in the tool to `Create mod from game files`.
+Once you have your modded files, use the option in the tool to `Mod Management -> Create mod from game files`.
 Then input the required information and select your custom files.

 ##### Load Mods Into the Game